8none1/zengge_lednetwf/readme.md

 ### LED Strip settings response

+There seem to be differences between firmware versions and/or device types.

+To request a notification containing the settings of the LED controller you can send:
+`00 35 80 00 00 04 05 0a 81 8a 8b 96`
+or
-If you send a payload like `00 03 80 00 00 05 06 0a 63 12 21 f0 86` (changing the counter and checksum) the LED strip should send you a JSON payload which tells you about it's settings.
+`00 03 80 00 00 05 06 0a 63 12 21 f0 86`
+(changing the counter and checksum)

+The LED strip should send you a JSON payload which tells you about it's settings.
 Settings include the number of LEDs, the LED type (WS2812b etc), the colour order (RGB, GBR, etc).
 I can be decoded as:

+### LED strips

  ```text
  checksum (sum AND 0xff) ---------------------------------------------------------||